 - keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the Co-operative; - ensuring that the financial statements comply with the requirements of the Co-operative and Community Benefit Societies Act 2014, the Housing Scotland Act 2010 and the Determination of the Accounting Requirements December 2019; and - maintaining a satisfactory system of control over accounting records and transactions, and for safeguarding all assets of the Co-operative and, hence, take reasonable steps to prevent and detect fraud and other irregularities.

 Auditor

-Chiene + Tait LLP were re-appointed as auditor at the September 2020 Annual General Meeting.
+CT will be proposed for reappointment as auditor at the September 2023 Annual General Meeting.

-The Report of the Committee of Management has been approved on behalf of the Management Committee by
+This Report has been approved on behalf of the Committee of Management by

 MRS COLLEEN LITTLEWOOD Secretary

 36 Lauriston Place Edinburgh EH3 9EZ